How I did it: Pene on investing for her son’s future

 In our series How I Did It, friends of Crayon share their personal stories about how they tackled one aspect of their personal finances.
 While their journey is specific to their situation, we hope it inspires you to take action.
 Just keep in mind that, as always, Crayon and our guests are not providing financial advice.

-First up: Pene Barton.
-Pene is VP of People at a global company and the mother of a money-conscious toddler, Hunter.
-Hunter’s arrival three and half years ago led to a huge mindset shift for Pene and her husband Peter.
+Pene Barton is VP of People at a global company and the mother of a money-conscious toddler, Hunter.
+Hunter’s arrival led to a huge mindset shift for Pene and her husband Peter.
 The questions they asked themselves and the decisions they made back then led them down the path of a lifelong investment journey - one they hope will give their little boy options and opportunities in his adult life.
 Pene kindly gave up time to share her investment learnings with the Crayon Community.

 Pene, what motivated you to start investing?